MeHAF Community Advisory Committee

 Shirley Weaver, MT(ASCP), MA., Ph.D.

-Shirl Weaver has a long history of involvement in health professions education, both in military and civilian capacities.
+Shirl Weaver (she/her) has a long history of involvement in health professions education, both in military and civilian capacities.
 Shirl was the founding director of the Maine AHEC System and the Maine Geriatric Education Center at the University of New England College of Osteopathic Medicine, and Associate Director of the Harvard Geriatric Education Center at Brigham & Women’s Hospital.
 Through those organizations she focused on workforce training and education issues at national and state levels to improve health care for rural and underserved communities, such as: improving the distribution of health care providers, especially primary care providers; increasing health career awareness and preparation of rural and underserved youth; preparing providers to care for our increasingly older population; and increasing veterans’ quality of life.
 Shirl now enjoys retirement in Kennebunk, where her volunteer efforts focus on the quality of life of older adults and military veterans, and mentoring the next generation of osteopathic physicians.